Migrate Postgresql Database Without Downtime

 pg_basebackup -h 10.10.10.10 -p 5432 -S slot_for_migration -U replica -D /var/lib/pgsql/9.6/data --checkpoint=fast -R -P -X stream

 Now, you need to wait until it finishes syncing.
-This step is very time consuming, usually takes hours or even days.
+This step is very time-consuming, and usually takes hours or even days.

 Step 5 - Restart The Slave PostgreSQL Server

-, there should be a sync before the standby server up and run, wouldn’t take too much time if you didn’t leave the console too long after step 4.
+After syncing is finished, run service postgresql-9.6 restart.
+There should be a sync before the standby server is up and running.
+It wouldn’t take too much time if you didn’t leave the console too long after step 4.

 We are almost there.
-Now, we can connect to the server by psql and do some check, make sure our data are the latest.
+Now, we can connect to the server by psql and do some checks to ensure our data are the latest.

 Step 6 - Promote the Slave to Master Like a King